-SGI systems include a set of Linux® man pages, formatted in the standard UNIX® "man page" style.
+SGI systems include a set of Linux[®] man pages, formatted in the standard UNIX[®] "man page" style.
 Important system configuration files and commands are documented on man pages.
 These are found online on the internal system disk (or DVD-CD) and are displayed using the man command.
-For example, to display the man page for the xscsidisktest command, type the following on a command line:
+For additional information about displaying man pages using the man command, see man(1).